Martinagracy28/Xalts_Tasks/SmartContracts/DeployedAddress.md

 ### Important Notes

 - Ensure that you are connected to the **Ethereum Sepolia Testnet** in your MetaMask wallet to interact with the contract.
-- Use the contract address provided above for any testing, such as the registration process or other functionalities described in your testing documentation.
+- Use the contract address provided above for any testing, such as the Transfer process or other functionalities described in your testing documentation.

 Here are example transactions for the **Blacklist**, and **Transfer** functions on the Ethereum Sepolia Testnet: